 We need to be able to run your system to test it.
 Add the instructor and TAs as “developers” on your repository: ggbaker, lperesde, archanas.
 [On your project page: Settings → Members → Invite]

-We have provided you with a template for the project that contains (mostly commented-out) setup for running code in many languages in a virtual machine.
+We have provided you with a template for the project using a VM that contains (mostly commented-out) setup for running code in many languages in a virtual machine.
 You can modify the setup recipe (

 cookbooks/polyglot/recipes/default.rb) to install whatever tools you need so your system can run.